Nightwatch (comics): She-Hulk Vol. 3

 It is ultimately revealed that in the years after leaving the island, Trench became the supervillain known as "Nighteater".
-Eventually wishing to become a lower-level superhero for selfish reasons – realizing villains never "win" and that "heroes" are ensured respect, money, power, and a comfortable and safe retirement – Trench hired Doctor Druid, The Shocker, and Vibro to aid him in casting a powerful spell that effectively "retconned" all memories and all existing documented history into believing that "Nightwatch" had worked for years in the superhero community.
+Eventually wishing to become a lower-level superhero for selfish reasons – realizing villains never "win" and that "heroes" are ensured respect, money, power, and a comfortable and safe retirement – Trench hired Doctor Druid, Shocker, and Vibro to aid him in casting a powerful spell that effectively "retconned" all memories and all existing documented history into believing that "Nightwatch" had worked for years in the superhero community.
 The spell consumed the lives of the hundreds of residents of the North Dakota town in which it was cast.
 It was so successful, however, that when it was complete, four heroes who had been trying to save the town – She-Hulk, Tigra, Monica Rambeau, and Wyatt Wingfoot – immediately joined Nightwatch in bringing Druid, Shocker, and Vibro to justice.

 A lone survivor of the town, whom She-Hulk had carried outside of the town limits and had promised to bring Nighteater to justice, remained aware of Nightwatch having previously been Nighteater and of his sacrificing the townspeople's lives.
 After failing to convince the law enforcement or local hero communities that anything had happened whatsoever, the survivor had filed the civil suit against Trench and the other heroes and villains present, leaving behind a single document that She-Hulk's paralegal was able to locate.
 She was able to use this document (and her own unexplained mystic powers) to break She-Hulk and her team of their convictions in Nighteater's false history, and that he has later arranged for the lone survivor to be killed.
 Nightwatch a.k.a.
 Nighteater was then brought to justice.